 Where to eat in Santorini?

 There are many restaurants, bars, and cafes to choose from.
 Some of the ones I liked and recommend are: Throubi Restaurant, Argo Restaurant, Taverna Danas, Lefkes, Aroma Avlis Food & Wine.
 Don’t forget to try Santorini’s most typical local dishes (both familiar and less known).
 Such as the famous greek Gyros (wrap with chips, some veggies, and meat), Atherinopita, a kind of “pie” made by frying tiny fish (like whitebait or smelt) with onions and flour and Apochti, Santorini cured pork.

 Mykonos: 3 Day Travel Itinerary

-On this 2 week itinerary, another must-see place is Mykonos.
-Something worth mentioning here is that Mykonos has a reputation for being a hardcore party island frequently visited by the group of youngers from the UK, Australia, or Europe in general.
+On this 2 week itinerary, another must-see place in Mykonos.
+Something worth mentioning here is that Mykonos has a reputation for being a hardcore party island frequently visited by a group of youngers from the UK, Australia, or Europe in general.
 Hence you will probably be asked why or get a weird look by the wait staff or locals if you tell them you are a solo traveler.
 But don’t let that make you skip Mykonos as it is worth it!
 And you can always meet other solo travelers in the hostel or at the beach!

 How to get to Mykonos from Santorini?

 From Santorini, you can take the local ferry to Mykonos which takes approximately 2- 3hours.
 It is the best way to go, notwithstanding the beautiful views and calming waters.
-Additionally, solo travelers get to cut on costs also.
+Additionally, solo travelers get to cut costs also.

 Top destinations and things to do in Mykonos